Forecast conditions

 • Campaign levels and banner priorities

-• Limits on the number of impressions at the level of an ad campaign, flight, or banner
+• Limits on the number of impressions at the campaign, flight, and banner level

 • Impression count method